Peanut Butter Fingers

 Egg White Oatmeal Protein Pancake

-This recipe comes to you from my friend Caitlin who first told me about this recipe and promised me it tasted like a protein pancake.
+Now onto today’s recipe!
+This recipe for egg white and oatmeal protein pancakes comes to you from my friend Caitlin who first told me about this recipe and promised me it tasted like a protein pancake.
 I was skeptical at first since the recipe is pretty basic and seems almost more like a sweet omelet than a protein pancake, but after one attempt, I was sold.

 Egg White Oatmeal Protein Pancake